-School of Arts and Sciences e-mail: arts-science@sulross.edu
+College of Arts and Sciences E-mail: arts-science@sulross.edu

+General Studies Advisor:

-General Studies Advisors: Jim Case, Ph.D., Behavioral and Social Sciences Dean, School of Arts and Sciences
+Jim Case, Ph.D., Behavioral and Social Sciences

+Dean, College of Arts and Sciences

 The Bachelor of Arts in General Studies is an individualized program of study designed for the student who wishes to pursue an unspecified program of study with which to meet the student's particular needs.
 It is a flexible degree program open to full or part-time students.
 This degree reflects a major in General Studies with no minor.
 General Studies is an interdisciplinary major that encourages students to delve into the problems and prospects of society.
-Students may select courses from the entire university; suiting studies to the student's own interests and needs without regard to required courses.
+Students may select courses from the entire university: suiting studies to the student's own interests and needs without regard to required courses.
 Students must fulfill the regular requirements for a Bachelor of Arts degree.
 The general studies common core gives all students fundamental knowledge of skills necessary to competently express themselves, think creatively, solve problems, and understand the nature and function of people and the environment.
 This basic competency establishes a comprehensive context for understanding the methodologies and problems of studying issues.
+The semester the student graduates, the student must also enroll in and successfully complete General Studies (GS) 4100, Senior Assessment.